Buff-breasted sandpiper

 The buff-breasted sandpiper (Calidris subruficollis) is a small shorebird.
 The species name subruficollis is from Latin subrufus, "reddish" (from sub, "somewhat", and rufus, "rufous") and collis, "-necked/-throated" (from collum, "neck").
-It is a calidrid sandpiper.
+It is a calidrid sandpiper, notable for its long annual migration, from the artic region of North America to the pampas region of South America.

 Description

 This species is brown above and has a buff face and underparts in all plumages.
 It has a short bill and yellow legs.
 Males are larger than females.
 Juveniles resemble the adults but may be paler on the rear underparts.